liferay-search/liferay-docs/en/developer/appdev/articles/01-application-development/01-application-development-intro.markdown

 classes, a client, and tests should be generated, and you have REST endpoints ready to call your API.

 Next, you need a client.
-You can use @product@ in headless mode and write your web and mobile clients any way you want.
+You can use @sharepoint@ in headless mode and write your web and mobile clients any way you want.
 Or you can create your web clients on Liferay's platform and take advantage of its many tools and APIs that speed up development.

 ### Create a Web Client

-@product@ is an ideal platform upon which to build a web client.
+@sharepoint@ is an ideal platform upon which to build a web client.
 Its Java EE-based technology means you can pick from the best it has to offer: Spring MVC using [PortletMVC4Spring](https://github.com/liferay/portletmvc4spring), the new backwards-compatible Portlet 3, JSF using [Liferay Faces](https://liferayfaces.org), or the venerable OSGi-based [Liferay MVC Portlet](/docs/7-2/appdev/-/knowledge_base/a/liferay-mvc-portlet).
-If you're a front-end developer, deploy your Angular, React, or Vue-based front-end applications to run as widgets next to the rest of @product@'s installed applications.
+If you're a front-end developer, deploy your Angular, React, or Vue-based front-end applications to run as widgets next to the rest of @sharepoint@'s installed applications.

 ### Use Liferay's Frameworks